chuck3774/amigo/PRESSRELEASE.md

 Amigo

-An app for anyone needing recommendations for what to get at a restaurant from friends!
+When you're on the go to a restaurant get some recommendations from friends first to help you out!

 This app is for when you are about to go to a restaurant and want some recommendations from your free because you never now what to get at a restaurant or just want to check something new out!
 Keep track of your recommendations for each restaurant and invite some of your friends along to!